wp-plugins/wp-e-commerce-catalog-visibility-and-email-inquiry/readme.txt

 * Feature - Rules & Roles menu - Product Page Rule 'Hide add to Cart' - Added setting to ON or OFF for logged in users independent of not logged in users.
 * Feature - Email Inquiry menu broken up into tabs - Settings | Default Form | Button Style
 * Feature - Email Inquiry > Settings menu.
 Product Page Rule - Show Email Inquiry Button - Added setting to ON or OFF for logged in users independent of not logged in users.
 * Feature - Email Inquiry > Settings menu.
-Product Cards feature â€“ Option to turn email inquiry ON | Off on product cards independent of the product page.
+Product Cards feature Ã¢â‚¬â€œ Option to turn email inquiry ON | Off on product cards independent of the product page.
 * Feature - Added House Keeping function to settings.
 Clean up on Deletion.
 Option - If ever deleted (not deactivated) this plugin it will completely remove all tables and data it has created.
 * Feature - Email Inquiry > Default Form > Setting menu - Inquiry Email goes to feature.
 Option to set an alternative email address to the  WPEC admin email address.
 * Feature - Email Inquiry > Default Form > Setting menu - cc email address feature.
 Option to add a cc email address for inquiries submitted.
-* Feature - Email Inquiry > Default Form >  Default Form Style menu - Default Form Header Title â€“ allows to set the pop-up form title to something other than the button title which is the default setting.
+* Feature - Email Inquiry > Default Form >  Default Form Style menu - Default Form Header Title Ã¢â‚¬â€œ allows to set the pop-up form title to something other than the button title which is the default setting.
-* Feature - Email Inquiry > Default Form >  Default Form Style menu â€“ Form Send submit button â€“ allows to set the pop-up form send button text.
+* Feature - Email Inquiry > Default Form >  Default Form Style menu Ã¢â‚¬â€œ Form Send submit button Ã¢â‚¬â€œ allows to set the pop-up form send button text.
-* Feature - Email Inquiry > Default Form >  Default Form Style menu  - Activated Success Message â€“ allows to create a custom email successfully sent pop-up message.
+* Feature - Email Inquiry > Default Form >  Default Form Style menu  - Activated Success Message Ã¢â‚¬â€œ allows to create a custom email successfully sent pop-up message.
 * Feature - Email Inquiry > Button Style - Added option to select between Button | Hyperlinked Text for the inquiry display.
-* Feature - Email Inquiry > Button Style â€“ Added option to position the Email Inquiry Button | Hyperlinked text above or below the relative position of the add to cart button.
+* Feature - Email Inquiry > Button Style Ã¢â‚¬â€œ Added option to position the Email Inquiry Button | Hyperlinked text above or below the relative position of the add to cart button.
 * Feature - Email Inquiry > Button Style.
 Added option to set padding in px above, below, left & right for the Email Inquiry button / Hyperlink.
 * Feature - New admin UI features check boxes replaced by switches, some dropdowns replaced by sliders.
 * Feature - Added intuitive triggers for admin panel settings.
 When selected corresponding feature settings appear.